aemxn/arduino-starter-kit/faq.md

 3. Best practice for jumper wires management?

+4. How does the circuit board electric current flows?
+Horizontally, vertically?
+How does the PCB board work then?

 4. How much voltage and ampere does Uno R3 accepts?

 5. WHat is positive-central 2.1mm barrel plug means?